 To be honest, my restoration procedures are more “evolutionary” than “strategic”.
 I usually just pick a place to begin, then roam around the photo wherever my mouse takes me.
 I massage parts of the photo until, eventually, the whole thing is satisfactory.

 Therefore, it’s difficult to summarise my technique.
 However, as always, I start by correcting the whole photo, then large areas, before getting down to small details.

-As if being faded and discolored wasn’t enough, this small photo has been left in a shirt pocket and put through the wash.
-I begin by scanning it in 16 bits-per-channel color.
+As if being faded and discoloured wasn’t enough, this small photo has been left in a shirt pocket and put through the wash.
+I begin by scanning it in 16 bits-per-channel colour.